 Company Logo

 An original corporate logo is well within the grasp of literally any business on earth these days due to digital services-finding websites such as Fiverr and 99designs.
-In the case of Fiverr, you simply browse through literally dozens of profiles of logo artists from around the planet, all happy to design and make you something for less than the price of a good restaurant meal!
+With Fiverr, you simply browse through literally dozens of profiles of logo artists from around the planet, all happy to design and make you something for less than the price of a good restaurant meal!
 These are people who, once they’re told a bit about your business and perhaps some ideas you have and a favourite colour or two, will design you something pretty stunning.
 And if you want some choice, 99Designs gives you the means to hold a contest for your logo design business!
 Designers submit ideas and you pick your favourite.
 Do an online search for “logo designer” and you’ll find even more sources for these graphic designers, many who live in the third world.

 Website Logo Bonus